Rewire Your Brain to Stop Impulse Buying Today

 Moving your cash into a separate, hard-to-reach account removes the daily temptation entirely.
 You adapt quickly to living on a slightly smaller everyday budget.
 Building your wealth becomes completely effortless when you let the banking system do the hard work.

-Treat your savings account like a monthly bill that you absolutely must pay.
+Treat your savings account like a monthly bill that you truly must pay.
 Never wait to see what money remains at the end of the long month.
 Pay your future self first to guarantee true long-term financial success.

 Section 8: Be conscious of your daily decision-making process

 A detailed report from the National Institutes of Health (NIH.gov) links high stress to poor decision-making.
 When your cortisol levels rise, your logical brain essentially shuts down.
-You must actively recognize your tired state and refuse to shop when you feel overwhelmed.
+You must actively recognize your exhausted state and refuse to shop when you feel overwhelmed.

 Start noticing the specific times of day when your discipline completely fails you.
 If you always shop after a stressful Tuesday meeting, plan a healthy distraction instead.
 Knowing your daily patterns gives you a massive advantage over clever retail marketing.